-The Department of Radiology at the North Shore LIJ Health System/Hofstra North Shore LIJ School of Medicine offers an outstanding 4 year residency training program in an extremely friendly and supportive environment.
+The Department of Radiology at the North Shore-LIJ Health System and the Hofstra North Shore-LIJ School of Medicine offers an outstanding four year residency training program in an extremely friendly and supportive environment.
 Residency education is one of the core missions of the entire faculty and this philosophy permeates all aspects of the training program.

-Residency education is centered at the health system’s two tertiary hospitals: North Shore University Hospital (NSUH) and Long Island Jewish Medical Center (LIJMC), which are located approximately 2 miles apart.
-Training also occurs in 2 of the health system’s new outpatient imaging centers.
-Each training site has state of the art imaging equipment including low dose CTs, high field strength MRIs, PET/CT and Tomosynthesis.
+Residency education is centered at two of the health system’s tertiary hospitals: North Shore University Hospital (NSUH) and Long Island Jewish Medical Center (LIJMC), which are located approximately two miles apart.
+Training also occurs in two of the health system’s outpatient imaging centers.
+Each training site has state of the art imaging equipment including low dose CTs, high field strength MRIs, PET/CT and tomosynthesis.

 The department is horizontally structured.
 Relationships between faculty and residents are highly collegial and usually on a first name basis.
 Resident input is encouraged and sought after.
 Residents have a seat on every department committee and many health system level committees.
 Residents have been integral in protocol development, radiation protection, lecture format, curriculum design and IT initiatives.

 Residents are involved in innovative use of simulation in radiological education at our Center for Learning and Innovation (CLI), which debuted with simulation exercises related to management of contrast reactions and will expand to include interventional radiology, specifically vascular procedures and biopsies/drainages (CT, US, breast).
 Residents also participate in the program’s innovative evaluation techniques such as the post rotation computer based multiple choice “miniboard” exams and the Ultrasound Passport.